International Social Norms: 10 Essential Travel Etiquette Tips

 A relaxed pace is the norm in Costa Rica.
 Copyright: © 2016 Rustic Pathways

 It may be a different story in nations like Switzerland and Japan where being on time is treasured.
-That is one reason why Switzerland is known for the Swiss watch.
+In the world of international business travel, punctuality can be essential to making a good impression.

 Plumbing is not robust in many communities, so there are towns where you need to put toilet paper in a trash can and avoid flushing.
 On the flip side, flushing is essential in places like Singapore, where you could be fined for not flushing.

-Other bathroom variations range from squat toilets to stalls with hoses or pedal-activated sprayers that can be used to clean a toilet after use.
+When traveling abroad, bathrooms can range from squat toilets to stalls with hoses or pedal-activated sprayers that can be used to clean the toilet seat after use.
 There also are restrooms where you have to pay to pee or bring your own toilet paper.
 You can just roll with the punches when you have to go.

-How far you stand or sit from someone during a conservation does vary per culture.
-This has changed a bit because of Covid but generally in nations like Peru locals may want to get close.
-South America is one continent where less personal space is the norm.
+How far you stand or sit from someone during a conversation does vary per culture.
+This has changed a bit because of COVID-19 but generally in nations like Peru, locals may want to get close.
+South America is one continent where less personal space is the norm when people talk to each other.

 There are certain places where you should remove your shoes before entering.
 Copyright: © 2015 Rustic Pathways

-Countries where it’s customary to remove shoes include Japan, South Korea, Germany and Finland.
+Nations where it’s customary to remove shoes indoors include Japan, South Korea, Germany and Finland.
 In Thailand, feet in general are considered dirty, so don’t sit with your feet propped up.

-In many cultures, older people are revered and therefore being respectful towards them is quite important.
+In many different cultures, older people are revered and therefore being respectful towards them is quite important and a sign of respect and good manners.
 This factor comes into play in many group situations.
 For example, elders should be greeted first and served first at meals.
 When in doubt, allow older people to take center stage whenever possible.

 Rustic Pathways students with local Fijian villagers